 A pet restraint is either a harness, carrier, or cage.
 All of these are classed as ‘restraints’ and help to keep your pets safe while travelling in the car.

 They help make sure your pets don’t get thrown around the car if you have an accident, and that they don’t get under your feet as a driver.

-A harness is a special seat belt for pets.
-Cats and dogs usually.
+A harness is a special seat belt, usually for cats and dogs.
 Whereas a crate is for dogs that are crate-trained.

-If you opt for a crate, you need to bear in mind they’re large, and you’ll need a large boot to accommodate one.
+If you opt for a crate, you need to bear in mind that they’re large, and you might need a large boot to accommodate one.
 Harnesses are generally considered the safer option.

 It’s best for pets to travel in the back seat or in the boot as they’re less likely to be seriously injured if you have an accident.

 If you have no other option, you can keep them in the front seat as long as they’re properly restrained.

 If your pet is travelling in the front seat, put on their harness and push the seat back as far as you can.